 Tuesdays 8.00 - 10.00 pm All Saints Church Hall, off Park Road, Southport, PR9 9JB

 We are a friendly orchestra with over 50 members making a great sound, playing three concerts over the year, March, June/July and December.
 We welcome new members, particularly string players.
 If you would like to join us please either just come along or email email@example.com

 Stockport Symphonic Sounds

-The new, daytime, amateur orchestra Stockport Symphonic Sounds launched in February 2016.
+This daytime, amateur orchestra launched in February 2016.
 Anyone of a competent sight-reading ability is welcome to join us.
 The aim is to enjoy music-making in a friendly and sociable atmosphere.
-There is no plan to perform concerts.
+There are no plans to perform formal concerts.